Bourbon: America’s Whiskey

 Origins

 It is believed the vision of Bourbon had its actual start in Virginia in the year 1622.
 That’s when a European settler named Captain George Thorpe discovered the riches the New World had to offer.
 In short, the corn in America flourished better than the barley that Europe used to create their beer and spirits.
-He wrote to London about this corn and mentioned that it could be used in a drink to raise morale and be a better alternative to the unsafe water in Great Britain, which caused a high death rate during that time.
+He wrote to London about this corn and mentioned that people could use it in a drink to raise morale and as a safer alternative to the unsafe water in Great Britain, which caused a high death rate at that time.

 Corn is an essential ingredient to what Bourbon has become.
-Thorpe owned a still near Jamestown, Virginia, and while he wasn’t a professional distiller, he could be called a forefather of modern Bourbon.
-Unfortunately, he didn’t live to see his legacy play out, as he was killed (along with several other colonists) by the nearby indigenous Powhatan people.
+Thorpe owned a still near Jamestown, Virginia, and although he wasn’t a professional distiller, people consider him a forefather of modern Bourbon.
+Unfortunately, he did not live to see his legacy unfold, as the nearby Indigenous Powhatan people killed him along with several other colonists.
 Whatever spirit he distilled was miles away from what modern Bourbon is today.
 (1)

-The origins of distilling Bourbon have been attributed to the Scots-Irish settlers in Kentucky several years later in the late 1800s.
-However, much of the documentation of Bourbon is very limited, and there are debates and conflicts among legends and claims.
-Elijah Craig, whose Bourbon is still made today, has been claimed to be the inventor of bourbon whiskey.
+People attribute the origins of distilling bourbon to Scots-Irish settlers in Kentucky several years later in the late 1800s.
+However, people have documented bourbon very little, and debates and conflicts exist among legends and claims.
+People have claimed that Elijah Craig, whose bourbon is still made today, invented bourbon whiskey.
 But there is another distiller, Jacob Spears, who claims to be the first to label one of his spirits as bourbon whiskey.
 While others argue that there is ‘no single inventor’ of bourbon whiskey.
 (2)

 In 1964, The U.S. House of Representatives declared that Bourbon is a distinctive product of the United States.
 The resolution states that: “Whereas “Bourbon whiskey” is a distinctive product of the United States and is unlike other types of alcoholic beverages, whether foreign or domestic; and Whereas to be entitled to the designation “Bourbon whiskey,” the product must conform to the highest standards and must be manufactured in accordance with the laws and regulations of the United States which prescribe a standard of identity for “Bourbon whiskey.”